googleson78/plfa/README.md

 ## Differences with the book

-Some things are named differently due to either preference or what unicode I have "easily available" (due to using [agda-vim](https://github.com/derekelkins/agda-vim)).
+Some things are different due to either preference or what unicode I have "easily available" (due to using [agda-vim](https://github.com/derekelkins/agda-vim)).

 * `_≲_` from `plfa.Isomorphism` is `_≼_` instead (easier to type, already accessible from `agda-vim` )
+* `to∘from` and `from∘to` from `_≃_` have an implicit instead of explicit argument, it seems more natural
 * `⊥-elim` from `plfa.Connectives` is `efq` because it's semantically more meaningful
 * `em` from `plfa.Negation` is `lem` because I'm used to that name more